 Welcome to Reception Class!

-During the Spring Term in Class R, we will be continue to build positive relationships and feel confident to play, learn and grow together!
+During the Summer Term in Class R, we will be continue to build positive relationships and feel confident to play, learn and grow together!
 We will be developing holistically through the question…

 It is important to remember that our topics are very much child led, and as a result, learning can often take an entirely new direction!